IdayatAdeyemo/alx-system_engineering-devops/0x01-shell_permissions/README.md

-this print the groups in which the current user belongs to
+this change the file "hello" ownership to betty